mutantstandard/orxporter/docs/dzuk/orx.md

 # orx

 Because emoji sets can involve hundreds or thousands of images, we needed a format to contain emoji metadata in a way that doesn't create too much whitespace and was really quick to type.
 Unfortunately existing formats like JSON and YAML were not suitable for this.
-So orxporter uses it's own format.
+So Orxporter uses it's own format.

 ## Structure of an orx file